Pablogarciao/PortafolioFinal/README.md

 ## Personal Portfolio
 # Portafolio Final

-This is my web development portfolio, where I show all my projects an skills.
+This is my web development portfolio, where I show all my projects and skills.

 ## Getting Started